Distributor: Universal Studios

 Universe has mislabeled this so-called “Theatrical Trailer.”
 It is merely a promo for the VHS release of the film.
 This is a shame.
 It would have been interesting to see how Paramount chose to market this unique film since Hitchcock felt that the marketing department mishandled this one.

-The Trouble with Harry isn’t usually considered one of Hitchcock’s greatest, but those who like whimsical dark humor will find a lot to love about the film, and this Universal Blu-ray is the best it has ever looked on home video.
+The Trouble with Harry isn’t usually considered one of Hitchcock’s greatest, but those who like whimsical dark humor will find a lot to love about the film.
+This Universal Blu-ray is the best it has ever looked on home video.

 Review by: Devon Powell